Pat Saiki

 Patricia Hatsue Saiki (née Fukuda; born May 28, 1930) is an American politician and former educator from Hilo, Hawaii.
-She served as a Republican in Congress from 1987 to 1991 and then as Administrator of the Small Business Administration under President of the United States George H. W. Bush.
+A member of the Republican Party, she served as a member of the United States House of Representatives from 1987 to 1991 and then as Administrator of the Small Business Administration under President of the United States George H. W. Bush.

 Early life

 Saiki was born in Hilo, Hawaii, on May 28, 1930.
 Saiki graduated from Hilo High School in 1948 and received her bachelor's degree from the University of Hawaiʻi at Mānoa in 1952.
 Upon graduating from college, Saiki became a teacher at Punahou, Kaimuki Intermediate, and Kalani High schools.
 She also taught in Toledo, Ohio, when she and her husband, Stanley Saiki, moved there for his medical school residency.

 Saiki ran for office after establishing the teacher's chapter of the Hawaii Government Employees Association.
 Her fellow teachers encouraged her to run for office, which she did in 1968.